ninfueng/GUINNESS/README.md

 # GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Supporting PyQt5 version)
-**This fork was created to make GUINNESS compatible with PyQt5.**
+**This repository is a forked from [GUINNESS](https://github.com/HirokiNakahara/GUINNESS) to fix compatibilities with PyQt5.**
 Some un-used dependencies were removed.
-The additional downloading script for a dataset mentioned in `guinness_tutorial1_v2.pdf` is also included.
-With PyQt5 supporting, this allows the user to not build PyQt4 from binary.
+The additional script for download a dataset mentioned in `guinness_tutorial1_v2.pdf` is also included.
+With PyQt5 support allows users to not build PyQt4 from binary.

 - To download a dataset mentioned in `guinness_tutorial1_v2.pdf` and unzip.
 ```bash